iterate-ch/docs/mountainduck/issues/index.md

 ### Cache uses a lot of disk space

 Disk space is used on your computer for every cached file marked as _Up to Date_ or _In Sync_ in Smart Synchronization [connect mode](../sync/index.md).
-Files are cached as soon as accessed (e.g. open in any application or previewing in _Finder.app_ or _Windows Explorer_) or explicitly with [*Keep Offline on Local Disk*](../sync/index.md#keep-offline).
+Files are cached as soon as accessed (e.g. open in any application or previewing in _Finder.app_ on macOS or _File Explorer_ on Windows) or explicitly with [*Keep Offline on Local Disk*](../sync/index.md#keep-offline).

 The cache size can be limited per bookmark in *Preferences → Sync*.
 Also files not accessed within a chosen period of time can be purged.
 Refer to [Cache Limitations](../preferences.md#cache-limitations).